Work+

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

-HND Year 2 Pass HND rwith overall Merit in a relevant subject area.
+Pass HND with overall Merit in a relevant subject area.
 To include GCSE Maths at Grade C or 4.
 HND applications may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full time year 1 course.

-Ulster Foundation Degree Pass in Foundation Degree with an overall mark of 40% and minimum 40% in all taught level 5 modules.
-To inlcude GCSE Maths at Grade C or 4.
+Pass in Foundation Degree with an overall mark of 40% and minimum 40% in all taught level 5 modules.
+To include GCSE Maths at Grade C or 4.
 Applicants will normally be considered for entry to an associated Honours degree (normally Year 2 entry if FD in a relevant subject area).

 Exemptions and transferability